Mobile First? But My Site Is Already Mobile Responsive

-While mobile usage continues to steadily increase among consumers, the fact is that phones, tablets, and desktop computers are all still relatively equal when it comes to the devices consumers utilize.
-And when it comes to conversions, well … websites visited via desktop continue to earn higher conversion rates than the mobile version.
+While mobile usage continues to increase among consumers, the fact is that phones, tablets, and desktop computers are all still relatively equal when it comes to the devices consumers use.
+When it comes to conversions, well … websites visited via desktop continue to earn higher conversion rates than the mobile version.
 So what does this mean for website design?
 Should equal attention be given to desktop, tablet, and mobile?
-And should you design your site for desktop first, or for mobile?
+And should you design your site for desktop first or for mobile?

-Design experts pretty much agree that a multiplatform approach is key – by building a website that works on each type of device, you can effectively tap into the unique advantages of each platform.
-But the general consensus also agrees that design should take a progressive approach by tackling the mobile version of their website first, and the desktop version last.
+Design experts pretty much agree that a multi-platform approach is key.
+By building a website that works on each type of device, you can tap into the unique advantages of each platform.
+But the general consensus also agrees that design should take a progressive approach by tackling the mobile version of their website first and the desktop version last.
 So what’s the thinking behind this, and does it make sense?

 Google and Mobile First Indexing

-Back in 2015, Google announced its intention to give more weight in its search rankings to sites that were mobile friendly.
-And early this year, the search engine announced it would begin indexing websites based on their mobile version, rather than their desktop version.
+Back in 2015, Google announced its intention to give more weight in its search rankings to sites that were mobile-friendly.
+In 2019, they advised it would begin indexing websites based on their mobile version, rather than their desktop version.
 This means that if your site isn’t optimized for mobile, you can expect to take a hit in your search rankings.

-Building for Mobile First Means You’re Starting with the Best Possible Product
+Building for Mobile Means You’re Starting with the Best Possible Product

-Think about it – when you start with a desktop version of a site first, you’re putting everything into the user experience for desktop.
-And then taking away almost all of that great design as you try to pare down to bare bones for a mobile version.
+Think about it.
+When you start with a desktop version of a site first, you’re putting everything into the user experience for desktop.
+Then taking away almost all of that great design as you try to pare down to bare bones for a mobile version.

-Using a progressive approach instead means you put top level effort into the mobile version first.
-So instead of ending up with a sparse, afterthought of a product for your mobile version, you’re starting instead by designing the most incredible streamlined version possible, and continuing to make it better from there as you flesh out your tablet and desktop versions by adding larger blocks of content, for example.
+Using a progressive approach instead means you put top-level effort into the mobile version first.
+Instead of ending up with a sparse design for your mobile version, you’re starting instead by with the most incredible streamlined version possible and continuing to make it better.
+You’ll begin to you flesh out your tablet and desktop versions by adding larger blocks of content, for example.
 The result is a more consistent user experience overall.

 Mobile Will Likely Be the First, and Maybe the Only, Interaction Visitors Have with Your Site

 Recent statistics show that mobile use continues to grow, especially through apps.
-Countries like India, Mexico, and Indonesia use smartphones up to 4 times over desktop to access websites.
-And people spend more time per day on their phones than on any other type of device.
+Countries like India, Mexico, and Indonesia use smartphones up to four times over desktop to access websites.
+People spend more time per day on their phones than on any other type of device.
 That means if you don’t have a mobile website, or if it’s not providing a great user experience, you may lose potential customers that you’re not likely to get back again.

 How to Design for Mobile